PRASAD-DANGARE/PRASAD-DANGARE/README.md

 ### Hello I'm Prasad Dangare, And Below Is Small Introduction About Me!👋

-- 🔭 Institute / University : Im Student Of BCA In BMCC, Savitribai Phule University Pune.
+- 🔭 Institute / University : Im A Student Of BCA In BMCC, Savitribai Phule University Pune.
 - 🌱 I’m currently learning : PYTHON, FLASK, AWS, DATA-PREPROCESSING.
 - 👯 I’m looking to Work on : As Per The Requirement And Interested To Work On My Current Tech Stack.
 - I’m looking for Job Function : Information Technology, Software Developer/Engineer, Data Engineer.
 - 💬 Industry Im Lokking For : Information Technology, Computer Software/Development.
 - Searching For Job Title : Backend Devloper.
-- I'm Looking For Job Type : Entry Level, Full-Time, Contract.
+- I'm Looking For Job Type : 1 Year Experience, Full-Time.
 - 📫 How to reach me : <!--[LinkedIn Profile](https://www.linkedin.com/in/prasad-dangare-0903/),--> Mail Id 📧 prasaddagare93@gmail.com
 - ⚡ Fun fact : Interested In Learning New Things.